jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the share was issued as part of a share issue to shareholders and the number of shares issued to each shareholder was proportional to the shareholding of each shareholder at the time:
     (ii) the shareholder and associated persons hold 10% or more of the voting interests in the company:
   (d) a provision for dividends:
-  (e) a deferred liability of a person for tax if—
+  (e) a deferred liability for tax that a person chooses to include in a reduction under this section if—
     (i) the deferred liability arises from a difference between the value shown in the financial statements of the person for an asset and the amount of depreciation loss remaining available to the person for the asset; and
     (ii) the deferred liability is for an amount of tax that would not arise if the asset were sold for the value shown in the financial statements; and
     (iii) the value shown in the financial statements for the asset is calculated by reference to the amount that the person is allowed as a deduction or depreciation loss for the asset, or on the basis that the asset is non-depreciable or depreciable at a rate of zero.